 8. The Turn of the Screw – Henry James

-This is arguably the best classic ghost story ever written and in my opinion – quite ahead of its time.
-The Turn of the Screw was published in 1898 and at this time spooky stories were more obvious.
+The Turn of the Screw was published in 1898 and at this time spooky stories were a lot more obvious.
 A ghost wearing a white sheet and holding chains – that kind of obvious.
-What James did was scare his audience by writing about the supernatural in a more subtle, believable way that was even more frightening for an imaginative reader.
-This story follows a governess who having started a new job looking after two small children in an Essex manor house, starts seeing ghostly apparitions.
-Strange things going on, the governess becomes convinced the children are also friendly with the ghosts that so far, only she seems to see.
-The real twist in this tale is that you never quite know what the truth is – is the governess mad or has she really seen these ghostly figures?
-Both conclusions are equally hideous and horrifying, particularly when you read the final chapter.
+What James did was scare his audience by writing about the supernatural in a more subtle, believable way that was far more frightening for readers.
+He was pretty pioneering.
+This story follows a governess who, having started a new job looking after two small children in an Essex manor house, starts seeing ghostly apparitions.
+Strange things going on, the governess becomes convinced the children are friendly with the ghosts and the real twist in this tale is that you never quite know what the truth is.

 9. All Quiet on the Orient Express – Magnus Mills

 I’ve never really found an author like Magnus Mills before.
-He breaks literary rules and writes the strangest stories.
-But not strange in a Franz Kafka type way, strange in a can’t put my finger on it type way whilst the story also remains very reminiscent of real life.
-I’ve read most of his novels but this is undoubtedly my favourite and I’ve read it a good few times.
-It’s seemingly a simple tale – an unnamed narrator is holidaying in a small English village, gets friendly with a local farmer and ends up staying longer than planned.
+He writes the strangest stories and has the strangest style.
+I’ve read all of his novels but this is definitely my favourite.
+It’s seemingly a simple tale – an unnamed narrator is holidaying in a small English village and ends up friendly with a local farmer and staying longer than planned in his caravan.
 Not really that scandalous, no?
-Well if you add a gold crown, some cans of green paint, a precarious teenager and a lack of baked beans then you may well get to the more sinister undertones this book has to offer along with great and often very funny, observations of the small town mentality.
+Well if you add a gold crown, some cans of green paint, a precarious teenager and a lack of baked beans then you may well get to the more sinister undertones this book has to offer.
 A truly unique and memorable book that creeps up on you before you even realise is.
 A modern day classic.